Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/getting_started_zimbra/guide.en-gb.md

 >> - First click <u>Advanced Mode</u> in the top right-hand corner to set up this rule.
 >> - Enter a name for your filter in the `Filter name` box.
 >> - Leave the dropdown menu on `all` in the sentence “If an incoming message meets ... of these conditions”.
->> - In the first dropdown menu of the rules, choose `To`, leave `contains`, then enter the email address you are logged in to in the box to the right.
+>> - In the first dropdown menu of the rules, choose `To`, leave `contains`, then enter the source email address in the box to the right.
 >> - Under “Then”, select `Forward to` from the drop-down menu and enter the destination email address.
 >> - Click `+ Add an action`{.action} below, then select `Keep in Inbox`.
 >> - Click `Save`{.action} from your filter window and also from the settings window.